 The Frank A. Perret Museum in Saint-Pierre is a memorial to the cataclysmic eruption of Mount Pelée on May 8, 1902, which took the life of close to 30,000 residents—only three survived, and that totally destroyed, what was at the time Martinique’s capital city.
 Saint-Pierre, which is located at the northwestern tip of the Isle of Flowers, was the island’s cultural and economic center, home to the main port. .
 Read more.

 Opening – early 2019

 Just a stone’s throw from the city’s Roman Amphitheater, Arles has become home to an exciting project: the Luma Foundation’s experimental and contemporary art center.
-Partially open and hosting exhibitions, the striking center will be completed early 2019 along with an ultra contemporary structure designed by Frank Gehry.
+Partially open and hosting exhibitions, the striking center will be completed late 2019/early 2020 along with an ultra contemporary structure designed by Frank Gehry.
 Read more.

 The Maritime and Sea Museum

 Bordeaux, Nouvelle Aquitaine